julianthome/inmemantlr/README.md

 ## Parse tree processing

 With inmemantlr, you can easily process or translate a given Parse tree by means of an `ParseTreeProcessor`.
-Note, that ANTLR can automatically
+Note, that ANTLR can automatically generate visitors/listeners from a given grammar which you can obtain through the `GenericParser` member function `getAllCompiledObjects`.
+However, in case you would like to develop a simple application inmemantlr `ParseTreeProcessor` might be sufficient for your use case.

 The following example illustrates how to process a simple parse tree that represents a mathematical expression.
 Given the grammar definition